 All students are welcome to take additional upper-level courses on a per-course tuition basis.

-Postbaccalaureates design their own programs with the close consultation with the Director of Pre-Health Programs in order to fulfill the specific prerequisites needed for application to professional school.
-Most postbaccalaureates study mathematics, physics, chemistry, biology, and English, all of which are among the suggested minimum admission requirements for medical, dental, and veterinary schools.
+Postbaccalaureates design their own programs with the close consultation with the Director of Pre-Health Programs in order to fulfill the specific prerequisites needed for application to medical school.
+Most postbaccalaureates study mathematics, physics, chemistry, biology, biochemistry, and English, all of which are among the suggested minimum admission requirements for medical school.
 Independent work with a faculty member is encouraged and supported.
 Postbaccalaureates have the option of a part-time (two courses per semester) or full-time (three or four courses per semester) course load.

 The program offers intensive summer courses in General Chemistry, Physics, and Organic Chemistry -- in addition to courses during the academic year -- thus allowing students greater flexibility in planning their program of study.